Xilinx/open-nic-shell/README.md

                    -----------         -----------
                  AXI-stream 250MHz   AXI-stream 322MHz

-The shell skeleton has the following compoents.
+The shell skeleton has the following components.

 - QDMA subsystem.
 It includes the Xilinx QDMA IP and RTL logic that bridges the QDMA IP interface and the 250MHz user logic box.
 The interfaces between QDMA